tdebella/eShop/README.md

 # eShop - MERN stack Ecommerce Website

-eShop is the action of selling & purchasing goods or services via the internet(online shopping
+    eShop is the act of selling & purchasing goods or services via the internet(online shopping

 ## MERN stack